 The first horse just had a bad day I guess.
 He wouldn’t move haha!
 Took my almost hours to reach the first horse station.
 I was the last one of all of the riders.
 It was a really friendly and nice looking horse but just not in the mood for a race.

 Ugh.
 There was this grey gelding.
 3 herders had to hold him so I could get on.
 Once I was on he froze and threw himself to the ground.
-On the second attempt I got on and immediately whacked him with the lead rope on the bum and we shot out of the station before he could come up with more stupid ideas.
+On the second attempt I got on and immediately whacked him with the lead rope on the bum.
+As a result, we shot out of the station before he could come up with more stupid ideas.
 He hang violently to the right.

 Jade and I had also gotten lost and ridden a big detour.
 About 2 kilometers from the next station the horse just lay down and refused to move anymore.
 I managed to drag him with force the remaining distance and was really glad to hand him over to the herder.
 He passed the vet check immediately with a heart rate of about 54 or 56 – grrr…

-Q: Looking back at the derby, what’s some advice you would give yourself that you wish you’d had earlier?
+Q: Looking back at the Mongol Derby, what’s some advice you would give yourself that you wish you’d had earlier?

 I would have taken waterproofs and I would have loved to have done it with somebody.Being in a pair has many advantages.
 As a woman on my own I didn’t feel comfortable to ride out if I had an hour left and camp out on my own.